gagand29/ourmainapp/README.md

 The project is actively being developed and enhanced with new features.
 Here's what has been implemented so far:

-User Registration and Login: Basic functionalities for user registration and login have been implemented, allowing users to create accounts and securely log in.
+-   **User Registration and Login:** Basic functionalities for user registration and login have been implemented, allowing users to create accounts and securely log in.

-**User Profiles:** Users can now personalize their profiles by uploading avatars and updating their profile information.
+-   **User Profiles:** Users can now personalize their profiles by uploading avatars and updating their profile information.

+-   **Following and Followers:** Users can follow and unfollow other users, and view a list of users they are following.

-**Content Posting:** The ability to create and manage blog posts has been added.
-Users can create, edit, and delete their own blog posts.
+-   **Content Posting:** The ability to create and manage posts has been added.
+Pagination is implemented for better user experience.

-**File Uploads:** Users can upload files, such as avatars, to personalize their profiles.
+-   **Search Functionality:** Implemented search functionality using Scout Laravel to allow users to search for posts and users.

+-   **Document and Page Title:** Added dynamic document/page title for improved SEO and user experience.

+-   **Post Component:** Created a reusable post component for displaying individual posts.

+-   **Database Seeding:** Seed data has been added for users to populate the initial database for testing purposes.

-Future updates will include additional features such as user profiles, content posting, and live search.
+Future updates will include additional features such as real-time notifications, messaging, and more.

 ## Getting Started